Candidiasis in Children

 - Severe infection or infection in a child with a weak immune system may be treated with oral anti-yeast medicines.

-What are possible complications of candidiasis?In rare cases, it can cause serious and life-threatening illness.
+What are possible complications of candidiasis in a child?In rare cases, it can cause serious and life-threatening illness.
 This can happen when a child has a weak immune system and the infection enters the bloodstream.

 You can help prevent candidiasis by: